Strike by Heathrow workers suspended to allow more talks

 Passengers are being urged to check with their airline for the latest news on flights.

+Virgin Atlantic said it would continue with its plan to move a small number of flights to operate from Gatwick Airport.

+“These services will not revert back to the original London Heathrow schedule and will remain in place,” the airline said.

-Unite members, including security staff, firefighters and engineers have voted heavily against a pay offer Heathrow said was worth 7.3% over two-and-a-half years.
+Unite members, including security staff, firefighters and engineers have voted hea against a pay offer Heathrow said was worth 7.3% over two-and-a-half years.

 A Heathrow spokesman said: “We will continue talks with Unite tomorrow and we remain hopeful that we can find a resolution and stop this disruptive and unnecessary threat of strike action.